-Stepping inside the churchyard, the sounds of the city seemed to fade away, among the trees, tombstones and memorials honoring America’s First President, notables from the Revolutionary War and the Bell of Hope, presented to the people of the city of New York from the city of London on the first anniversary of September 11th.
+Stepping inside the churchyard almost ten years ago, the sounds of the city seemed to fade away, among the trees, tombstones and memorials honoring America’s First President, notables from the Revolutionary War and the Bell of Hope, presented to the people of the city of New York from the city of London on the first anniversary of September 11th.

 St. Paul’s Chapel has stood for over 200 years, surviving New York’s Great Fire of 1776 and the unthinkable tragedy of 9/11.
-From the front of the property, you can glance across the street and watch the rebuilding of the five buildings that collapsed with the twin towers over a decade ago.
+During my visit years ago, you could glance across the street and watch the rebuilding of the five buildings that collapsed with the twin towers nearly two decades ago.
 Miraculously, the chapel survived, undamaged, to play an important role in the aftermath.

-Entering the heavy doors, you’ll begin an emotional tour of the church that will lead you through the exhibit, Unwavering Spirit: Hope and Healing at Ground Zero.
-The displays share the story of the volunteer ministry that developed in the minutes, hours and days that followed as St. Paul’s Chapel opened its doors offering meals, beds, counseling and prayers to thousands of volunteer recovery workers.
+Entering the heavy doors, I begin an emotional tour of the church that will lead me through the exhibit, Unwavering Spirit: Hope and Healing at Ground Zero.
+The displays shared the story of the volunteer ministry that developed in the minutes, hours and days that followed as St. Paul’s Chapel opened its doors offering meals, beds, counseling, and prayers to thousands of volunteer recovery workers.

-Visitors have left messages not only to the families of those that were lost on that day, but to the American people.
+Visitors left messages not only to the families of those that were lost on that day but to the American people.

-The framed Flag of Honor displayed on the back wall contains the names of each of the victims who lost their lives that fateful day from the Pentagon, Flight 93 and Ground Zero.
+The framed Flag of Honor that was displayed on the back wall contained the names of each of the victims who lost their lives that fateful day from the Pentagon, Flight 93, and Ground Zero.

 St. Paul’s Chapel became a place of hope and rest, and today draws thousands of visitors from around the world.

 Today, visitors can learn about the history of the church, and see a smaller version of the exhibit that I saw in the Chapel of Remembrance.